wygulmage/xmobar/readme.md

       automatically (by a plugin) to make it reappear.

 `allDesktops`
-:     When set to True (the default is False), xmobar will tell the
+:     When set to True (the default), xmobar will tell the window manager
-      window manager explicitily to be shown in all desktops, by setting `_NET_WM_DESKTOP` to 0xffffffff.
+      explicitily to be shown in all desktops, by setting `_NET_WM_DESKTOP` to 0xffffffff.

+`overrideRedirect`
+:     If you're running xmobar in a tiling window manager, you might need
+      to set this option to `False` so that it behaves as a docked application.
+Defaults to `True`.

 `persistent`
 :     When True the window status is fixed i.e. hiding or revealing is not
       possible.
 This option can be toggled at runtime.
+Defaults to False.

 `border`
 :     TopB, TopBM, BottomB, BottomBM, FullB, FullBM or NoBorder (default).